sdthomas91/n-g-spmu/README.md

 - [BootStrap Pricing](https://getbootstrap.com/docs/4.0/examples/pricing/#) : Used bootstrap template for pricing structure as it provides a nice clean setup - will completely restyle but saved a lot of time on setting up the blocks

+- [Sitepoint](https://www.sitepoint.com/community/t/center-text-and-container-inside-a-circle/102963/2) : thread found on sitepoint helped to refresh how to center vertically and horizontally

 ### Content

 - Google Bard AI was used to generate around 50% of the website copy